underground-software/ILKD_course_materials/slides/fd2.md

 # Summary

-The `close(2)` systemcall contains plenty of complexity and many layers
+The `close(2)` system call contains plenty of complexity and many layers

 ---